A concrete floor is a wonderful floor, but it is even better once it is sealed or densified.

 Our basic concrete sealers are acrylic resin based and suitable for a broad range of applications.
 They are relatively easy to apply, dry fast and offer medium level performance.
 They are UV stable (don’t yellow) and do not show scratches as readily as an epoxy coating.
-They are also very easy to recoat, requiring no special preparation, just clean and coat.
+And they are also very easy to recoat, requiring no special preparation, just clean and coat.

 Our Acrylic sealers are available in water and solvent based formulations.

 The waterbased concrete sealer is a little softer and does not fully seal the surface as well as the solvent based, but is well suited to indoor applications that are not subjected to lots of water.
 The waterbased sealer does not darken the surface much, so is better if a muted, opaque finish is preffered.
 Virtually no odour and 0% VOC.
 Recoat time of 1-3 hours, suitable for foot traffic after 4-8 hours.

 The Solvent based concrete sealers do have a xylene solvent smell.
 It can be quite strong, but does disapate quite quickly.
 Suitable for internal and external sealing.
 It provides a “wet” look, darkening the surface by about 80% (when comparing the surface dry to wet).
 It is better at protecting against standing water. recoat after 1-2 hours, foot traffic after 2-6 hours.
 Also available in semi-gloss and Matt.